A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Related Work

-Our work focuses on four representative TSFMs: MOIRAI (probabilistic forecasting), CHRONOS (LLM-based tokenization), and GTT/LightGTS (point forecasting)—the latter two offering distinct RevIN implementations critical to our normalization analysis (Section~\ref{ssec:pretrain}).
-We evaluate normalization methods: instance-level (\textsc{RevIN}, MeanAbs), dataset-level (Standardization, MinMax, MaxAbs), and a hybrid (Standardization→\textsc{RevIN}), with a no-normalization baseline.
-While SAN/FAN/SIN fit single dataset models, their controls couple to data granularity: \textbf{FAN} normalizes via Top-K Fourier bins which depends on dataset's frequency; \textbf{SIN} learns window-specific statistic sets and de-normalization maps that shift with the windowing/horizon distribution; \textbf{SAN} hinges on slice length/period and a future-stat module that must match each dataset’s dominant cycles.
-However, in heterogeneous TSFM pretraining, one global choice misaligns across datasets, forcing per-dataset knobs or adapters—raising computing cost, and latency.
-Thus, SAN/FAN/SIN are not considered in this work.
+Our work focuses on four representative TSFMs: MOIRAI (distribution forecasting), CHRONOS (LLM-based tokenization), and GTT/LightGTS (point forecasting)—the latter two offering distinct RevIN implementations critical to our normalization analysis (Section~\ref{ssec:pretrain}).
+We evaluate normalization methods: instance-level (\textsc{RevIN}, MeanAbs), dataset-level (Standardization, MinMax, MaxAbs), and a hybrid (Standardization→\textsc{RevIN}), with a raw baseline where no normalization is applied.
+While SAN/FAN/SIN fit single dataset models, their controls couple to data granularity: \textbf{FAN} normalizes via Top-K Fourier bins which depends on dataset's properties; Similarly, \textbf{SAN} utilizes hyperparameter T (slice length) which hinges on dataset's sample rate; \textbf{SIN} learns window-specific statistic sets and de-normalization maps that shift with the windowing/horizon distribution.
+Applying these methods to TSFMs is infeasible for two main reasons: (1) Inference: parameters like FAN's K or SAN's T cannot be determined for zero‑shot forecasting on previously unseen datasets/domains; (2) Training: estimating reliable, dataset‑dependent parameters during multi‑dataset pretraining is infeasible without novel mechanisms beyond our empirical scope.
+Hence, we do not consider SAN/FAN/SIN in this work.